 For the Filling You'll Need

-- Cream Cheese – any kind – low fat, fat free or regular.
+- Cream Cheese - any kind - low fat, fat free or regular.
+Vegan cream cheese also works in this recipe.

 - Gluten-Free Oreo cookies - while you can use any Oreo cookies you have at home, I used the gluten-free Oreo product in my cream cheese filling to keep these mooncakes gluten-free.
 You're also welcome to omit oreo cookies altogether when making the mooncake filling.